opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

  * ``TRAFFICGEN_IXIA_HOST`` - IP address of IXIA traffic generator chassis
  * ``TRAFFICGEN_IXIA_CARD`` - identification of card with dedicated ports at IXIA chassis
  * ``TRAFFICGEN_IXIA_PORT1`` - identification of the first dedicated port at ``TRAFFICGEN_IXIA_CARD``
-   at IXIA chassis; VSPERF uses two separated ports for traffic generation.
+   at IXIA chassis; ViNePerf uses two separated ports for traffic generation.
 In case of unidirectional traffic, it is essential to correctly connect 1st IXIA port to the 1st NIC at DUT, i.e. to the first PCI handle from ``WHITELIST_NICS`` list.
 Otherwise traffic may not be able to pass through the vSwitch.
-   **NOTE**: In case that ``TRAFFICGEN_IXIA_PORT1`` and ``TRAFFICGEN_IXIA_PORT2`` are set to the same value, then VSPERF will assume, that there is only one port connection between IXIA and DUT.
+   **NOTE**: In case that ``TRAFFICGEN_IXIA_PORT1`` and ``TRAFFICGEN_IXIA_PORT2`` are set to the same value, then ViNePerf will assume, that there is only one port connection between IXIA and DUT.
 In this case it must be ensured, that chosen IXIA port is physically connected to the first NIC from ``WHITELIST_NICS`` list.
  * ``TRAFFICGEN_IXIA_PORT2`` - identification of the second dedicated port at ``TRAFFICGEN_IXIA_CARD``
-   at IXIA chassis; VSPERF uses two separated ports for traffic generation.
+   at IXIA chassis; ViNePerf uses two separated ports for traffic generation.
 In case of unidirectional traffic, it is essential to correctly connect 2nd IXIA port to the 2nd NIC at DUT, i.e. to the second PCI handle from ``WHITELIST_NICS`` list.
 Otherwise traffic may not be able to pass through the vSwitch.
-   **NOTE**: In case that ``TRAFFICGEN_IXIA_PORT1`` and ``TRAFFICGEN_IXIA_PORT2`` are set to the same value, then VSPERF will assume, that there is only one port connection between IXIA and DUT.
+   **NOTE**: In case that ``TRAFFICGEN_IXIA_PORT1`` and ``TRAFFICGEN_IXIA_PORT2`` are set to the same value, then ViNePerf will assume, that there is only one port connection between IXIA and DUT.
 In this case it must be ensured, that chosen IXIA port is physically connected to the first NIC from ``WHITELIST_NICS`` list.
  * ``TRAFFICGEN_IXNET_LIB_PATH`` - path to the DUT specific installation of IxNetwork TCL API
- * ``TRAFFICGEN_IXNET_TCL_SCRIPT`` - name of the TCL script, which VSPERF will use for communication with IXIA TCL server
+ * ``TRAFFICGEN_IXNET_TCL_SCRIPT`` - name of the TCL script, which ViNePerf will use for communication with IXIA TCL server
  * ``TRAFFICGEN_IXNET_TESTER_RESULT_DIR`` - folder accessible from IxNetwork TCL server,
    where test results are stored, e.g. ``c:/ixia_results``; see test-results-share_